HongTie/LAB_TEST/README.md

-# Task_1
-test of the AIINS LAB
+#This is for the test of the AIINS LAB

-info:
-  This program will build the adjacency list base on the "test.txt" file.
-  Then present BFS algo. and show the result order of it.

-1.測試資料請編輯test.txt，程式會讀檔

-2.Run "Graph Adjacency List and BFS.cpp"
+#There are three files and each for a task.
+#The file's naming is same with the task.
+#A README.txt is in every file respectively.